macielamaral/chatgpt-retrieval-plugin-milvus-transformer/README.md

 | [`services`](/services)         | Contains utility services for tasks like chunking and embedding.                                 |
 | [`.well-known`](/.well-known)   | Stores the plugin manifest file and OpenAPI schema, which define the plugin configuration and API specification.           |

-This README provides detailed information on how to set up, develop, and deploy the ChatGPT Retrieval Plugin.
+This README provides detailed information on the modifications of the ChatGPT Retrieval Plugin.

 ## Table of Contents